herbat73/LiferayInstallUbuntu/liferey_installation_ubuntu/chapter4.md

 `Connection to localhost 80 port [tcp/http] succeeded!`

-Now we need to install additional modules for Apache
+Now we need to install additional proxy and rewrite modules for Apache

+`sudo a2enmod proxy`

+`sudo a2enmod proxy_http`

+`sudo a2enmod rewrite`

+And one more for plug-in that handles the communication between Tomcat and Apache.

+`sudo apt-get install libapache2-mod-jk`

+Restart apache service to enable installed modules

+service apache2 restart

 ## Step 2 - Create reverse proxy